openhab/openhab-addons/bundles/org.openhab.binding.luftdateninfo/README.md

 _Perform the following steps to get the appropriate Sensor ID_
 * _Go to to [luftdaten.info map](https://deutschland.maps.sensor.community/)_
 * _Choose your wanted value in bottom list - now only the Sensors are displayed which are supporting this_
-* _Click on your / any Sensor and the ID is displayed in the top left corner.Note: Sensor ID is just the number without beginning hash #_
+* _Click on your / any Sensor and the ID is displayed in the top right corner.Note: Sensor ID is just the number without beginning hash #_
 * _Enter this Sensor ID into the thing configuration_

 ![Luftdaten.info Logo](doc/LuftdatenInfo-Map.png)